Finance 101

 In 2022 the capitalization of USDC experienced a significant increase, and there were attempts to surpass USDT.
 However, in 2023, the market cap decreased significantly, only beginning to recover in 2024.

 Below is a noticeable significant decrease in USDC issuance for the second half of 2022 and the first quarter of 2023, followed by a gradual increase starting from the second quarter of 2023.
+You can buy USDC in your Bitbanker account.
+In the “Buy and Sell” section, the coin is available in a pair with RUB.

 History of USDC